AndreasKarz/AutomatedTestingWorkshop/readme - Kopie.md

 ### Visual Studio Extension

 As a first step the Specflow Extension for Visual Studio must be installed, if not already done.
 Please read the [original Specflow manual](https://specflow.org/getting-started/#InstallSetup).
-After that Visual Studio must be restarted and the automatic update of the extension must be deactivated immediately. `[Extensions]` ` [Manage Extensions]`
+After that Visual Studio should be restarted.

+### New Visual Studio Project

+Since Specflow currently does not run correctly with .Net Core, the project type "Class Library (.NET Framework)" must be used in Visual Studio.

+Since xUnit is used as the test runner, the nUnit template must not be used.
+A simple class library is sufficient for our project.

-### The Nuget packages
+### InstallPackages

-In the base solution, the following packages are installed:
+Once the new project has been created, the following Nuget packages must be installed:

-#### SpecFlow.xUnit 2.4.0
+#### ```Install-Package SpecFlow.xUnit```

 Test connector between Specflow and xUnit to run the tests in the testrunner.
-For all the possible configuration options please visit the [original documentation](https://specflow.org/documentation/Configuration/) of Specflow. **Use exactly this version, all others have little bugs or are not compatible**
+For all the possible configuration options please visit the [original documentation](https://specflow.org/documentation/Configuration/) of Specflow.

-#### xunit.runner.visualstudio
+#### ```Install-Package xunit.runner.visualstudio```

-Visual Studio test runner
+Visual Studio testrunner

-#### Selenium.Support & Selenium.Firefox.WebDriver

-As default browser for development we use the Firefox.

-#### FunkyBDD.SxS.Helpers

-...

-#### FunkyBDD.SxS.Selenium.APOM

-...

-#### FunkyBDD.SxS.Selenium.Browserstack
+#### `Install-Package Selenium.Chrome.WebDriver`

-...appsettings.browserstack.json
+For the beginning of this workshop we work with the Chrome Browser.
+More browsers will follow later.

-#### FunkyBDD.SxS.Selenium.WebDriver
+#### `Install-Package SwissLife.Selenium.Webdriver.Extensions`

-...
+Extensions for the Selenium Webdriver with functionalities which are not (yet) implemented in the standard driver.

-#### FunkyBDD.SxS.Selenium.WebElement
+#### `Install-Package SwissLife.Selenium.IWebElement.DefaultProps`

-...
+Extensions for the IWebElement to extend the atoms (will be explained later) with default default properties.

 ### Set the environment variables